smcallister594/scotscottmca/content/posts/CollectingLogsUsingIntune.md

 last_modified_at: 2023-07-13
 tags: [Intune, Error Codes, logs, log collection, graph api, graph]
 Author: Scott McAllister
-Draft: true
+Draft: false
 ---

-**Why do we need logs?**
+## Why do we need logs?

 In many support roles, when troubleshooting an issue, logs are critical, especially troubleshooting Intune-related issues.

-My day to day role see's me looking at logs for Intune-managed devices, as well as Win32App logs from both Patch My PC & Scappman customers, and collecting those logs can be a pain for various reasons
+My day-to-day role sees me looking at logs for Intune-managed devices, and Win32App logs from both Patch My PC & Scappman customers, and collecting those logs can be a pain for various reasons.

 - The device is offline
-- The user is "busy"
+- The user is "busy."
 - No remote access to the device
-- [Insert other generic resaon here]
+- [Insert other generic reason here]

+It may seem reasonable to say, "X isn't working" or "Y gives me an error message", but these statements are useless without the context-provided log files.
+Log files give us a detailed view of most things that happened in the run-up to the error and potentially a more helpful error message than was present to a user.

-Thankfully Intune provides us with a handy Collect diagnostics button that remedys a most of these.
+Thankfully Intune provides us with a handy Collect diagnostics button that remedies most of these.

-**Where can you find Collect diagnostics?**
+## Where can you find Collect diagnostics?

 You can find the Collect diagnostics button under Devices > Windows > [device name]
 ![image](https://github.com/smcallister594/scotscottmca/blob/main/assets/images/CollectDiagnostics/CollectDiagnostics_1.png?raw=true)